 We are thrilled to be back!
 Stoked, I tell you!
 It’s been a wild ride in the Frugal Escapades household, and we never intended to leave the blogosphere for an extended amount of time – but life happens.

-So why the long hiatus?
-In truth, we’ve had a rough spell.
-As much as we would like to sugarcoat the reason for our absence, and report an outrageous story like being held hostage by talking elephants – we feel it’s best to simply tell it like it is.
+So, why the long hiatus?
+We’ve had a rough spell.
+As much as we would like to sugarcoat the reason for our absence, and report an outrageous story like being held hostage by talking elephants, we feel it’s best to simply tell it like it is.

 I have a another CT Scan scheduled in January to take a closer look at my pancreas.
-This CT Scan will be stronger and will check for additional pancreatic cysts that may have been missed on the first CT Scan, and whether or not the current cyst shows any growth.
+This CT scan will be much stronger, and will check for additional pancreatic tumors that may have been missed on the first CT scan, and whether or not the current tumor shows any growth.

 What We’ve Learned

 It’s important to reside close to great healthcare.
 We would have had to uproot our lives if we lived deep in a rural community with little or no access to decent healthcare.
 In our case, we feel fortunate to live within driving distance to Boston.
 Some of these Boston area hospitals are at or near the top of the list for having some of the best medical facilities and doctors in the world.

 Never, and we do mean NEVER assume that our health is fine and we don’t need health insurance.
 The amount charged just for my CT scan alone would have cost us dearly if we didn’t have decent health insurance.
 Especially when we add up the blood work, tests, and consult fees for the surgeon along with the potential for surgery.
 For without insurance this would’ve been FINANCIAL ARMAGEDDON!

 We honestly believe that having good health insurance is equally, if not, more important than obtaining a higher salary on the job.
 It doesn’t take long for a health condition to become a costly event – not just thousands of dollars, but in some cases millions.
 Despite our best intentions we can’t predict the future of our health.
 It’s important to have our frugal butts covered!